 Communication & First Impressions

 Marketing pieces that are professionally designed can communicate your message more clearly.
 A well-designed piece can also evoke emotion in that communication.
 Think about something as simple as a business card.
 When someone hands you their card what is your impression?
 If it's on lightweight paper, has a low-quality logo or doesn't convey all the contact information clearly, what message is that sending to your brain about their business?
 Compare that to receiving a card that is printed on thick stock with a professional logo and clean typography.
 Words that come to mind might be quality, experience or knowledge.
-Something as small as your business card can really say a lot about your business.
+Something as small as your business card can say a lot about your business.

-Reflecting Your Brand
+Reflecting Your Brand with Good Design

 There are so many great professionals out there.
-They are AMAZING at what they do and they offer high-quality products and services, but the customers they are trying to reach might not know that.
+They are AMAZING at what they do, and they offer high-quality products and services, but the customers they are trying to reach might not know that.
 Part of the problem might be that they just never really understood the value that good design could have on their business and their brand.

 We shouldn't "judge a book by its cover," right?
 Yet we do it all the time.
 For example, what does it say about your brand if the photo in your advertisement is pixelated or your logo is distorted?
-To me, it says that if this business doesn't even care enough about how their ad looks to the public, what kind of thought or care are they putting into their products or services?
+To me, it means that if this business doesn't even care enough about how their ad looks to the public, what kind of thought or care are they putting into their products or services?
 People are unconsciously making decisions based on design every day.
 Make sure your designs reflect the quality of your business.